Few things can destroy a newly finished basement like groundwater flooding or a plumbing failure.

 If you've invested a lot of time and money to protect your basement from flooding from the outside, it's certainly worth it to spend a little on protecting your basement from plumbing leaks from the inside.

 Water heaters can begin to leak significantly as they age.
 If you already have a perimeter drain system installed, it's a simple thing to install a ring around the water heater that connects to that drainage system.

 We can dry your basement and prepare the walls, floors, windows, and home plumbing for a finishing system.
 Protecting your basement from moisture will ensure that your remodeling work stays valuable and looking great for many decades to come.

 It costs you nothing to meet with us for a free basement quote!
 Our specialists can stop by to measure your basement, make recommendations, and answer any questions you may have.
 While we're there, we'll create a customized plan for your basement, including a written cost quote.

-Our experts proudly provide free quotes to the New York area, including Poughkeepsie, New Windsor, Middletown, the surrounding areas of Kingston, Monroe, Spring Valley, Monsey, New City, Nanuet, Wappingers Falls, and nearby.
+Our experts proudly provide free quotes to the New York area, including Newburgh, Middletown, Poughkeepsie, the surrounding areas of Kingston, Monroe, Spring Valley, Monsey, New City, Nanuet, Wappingers Falls, and nearby.